We are so grateful for your team’s willingness to come and partner with us.

-The majority of our work is remodeling and repair work, occasionally there are small or large building projects, auto-servicing, and operations such as Food Service, Office Administration and Guest Services.
+The majority of our work is remodeling and repair work, but occasionally there are small or large building projects.
+People are also needed for auto-servicing, food service, office administration and guest services (housekeeping).
 Anyone can help if they come with a willing attitude.
 Most of the projects are physical, so team members need to be willing and able to spend a full day on their feet.

 Project Length Options (See Supplemental Details)